wangechi01-a/Land-Cover-Project/README.md

 #### Usage
 1. Load and preprocess the dataset by handling missing values and encoding categorical variables.

 2. Perform exploratory data analysis (EDA) to uncover patterns and trends.

 3. Engineer and select features to enhance model performance.

 4. Train various classification models and compare their performance.

+5. Train the final model using CatBoost for optimal performance.

-5. Evaluate the models using key performance metrics such as accuracy, ROC AUC.
+6. Evaluate the models using key performance metrics such as F1-score and log loss.

 #### Results